ssh2611/wdps/README.md

  - We use additional filtering to extract only named entities using spacy
  - Medium English Model has been used instead of larger alternative due to computational limits.
 2. `pyspark` (along with `findspark`), in order to distribute and process the data on top of hadoop cluster in DAS.
+ - `pyspark` development has been done in another branch in the same repo.
+Due to lack of computational resources(image in     data folder)
 3. `beautifulsoup` for extracting raw data out of warc `html` payload
+ - During text extraction, we ignore some HTML content which are not visible to the user such as metadata, etc.
 4. `scikit-learn`, more precisely `TfidfVectorizer` class which is used for to calculate cosine similarity.

-While performing entity extraction, we ignore some HTML content which are not visible to the user such as metadata, etc.
+ When Trident was unavailable or taking extremely long times, we tested our queries from an open endpoint over the internet; code for the same can be found on sparqlSearcher.py.

+ After extracting the visible text from the warc, we generate candidate entities of the top 5 results from the Freebase using ElasticSearch.
+Then we use sparql to query DBPedia for the abstracts, following which we calculate the cosine similarity and choose the best ones for the output.

 ### Implementation on DAS
 #### Python virtual environment